-Allegheny College juniors Megan Hazlett and Allyson Wood have been awarded Ernest F. Hollings Undergraduate Scholarships by the National Oceanic and Atmospheric Administration (NOAA).
+Allegheny College sophomore Grace O’Malley has been awarded an Ernest F. Hollings Undergraduate Scholarship by the National Oceanic and Atmospheric Administration (NOAA).
 O’Malley is the third Allegheny student to win a Hollings Scholarship in the last two years.

-The competitive scholarships include two years of tuition support and paid 10-week summer internships to conduct research, resource management or education projects while working with a NOAA mentor.
-Hazlett and Wood are among 110 students nationwide receiving the scholarship in 2017.
+The competitive scholarship includes two years of tuition support and a paid 10-week summer internship to conduct research, resource management or education projects while working with a NOAA mentor.

 According to NOAA, the Hollings Scholarship program is designed to:

 - increase undergraduate training in oceanic and atmospheric science, research, technology and education and foster multidisciplinary training opportunities;

 - increase public understanding and support for stewardship of the ocean and atmosphere and improve environmental literacy;

 - recruit and prepare students for public service careers with NOAA and other natural resource and science agencies at the federal, state and local levels of government; and